tensorflow/docs/site/en/api_docs/python/tf/compat/v1/layers/dropout.md

 <!-- Placeholder for "Used in" -->

-Warning: THIS FUNCTION IS DEPRECATED.
-It will be removed in a future version.
-Instructions for updating:
-Use keras.layers.dropout instead.

 Dropout consists in randomly setting a fraction `rate` of input units to 0 at each update during training time, which helps prevent overfitting.